 Load following at Shand is an interesting development.What percentage of turndown is expected to still achieve a high level of CO2 capture?

-When the requirements were established for the feasibility study, the target for the flue gas turndown was set to be 75%, as this aligns with the recent historical load dispatch of the unit.
+When the requirements were established for the feasibility study, the target for the flue gas turndown was set to be 75 per cent, as this aligns with the recent historical load dispatch of the unit.
 As shown in the Shand CCS Feasibility Study, the carbon capture percentage can be increased as it comes down in load, which increases the proportion of steam that must be extracted in order to regenerate the solvent.

 In the late 2000's CCS ready facilities were mandated.
 Would mandating lead to lower costs to retrofit?

 There is likely some provision that will save costs due to CCS readiness but this has yet to be clearly defined.
 ‘CCS Ready’ could cover a broad range of descriptions including: